marcietolbert/MYDFIR-SOC-Analyst-Challenge/Pages/Logical-Diagram.md

 *Image 2: Animated Logical Diagram*

 The images above are the static and animated logical diagrams I created for this project.
 The breakdown of the devices and connections are as follows:
-- Vultr - cloud provider for Windows and Ubuntu Server
+- Vultr - cloud provider for Windows and Ubuntu Servers
-- VPC - contains
+- VPC - contains the Elastic/Kibana, osTicket, and Fleet Servers
 - The Windows and Ubuntu Servers are connected to the Fleet Server with managed connections
 - The Fleet Server is connected to the Elastic/Kibana Server with a bidirectional connection that indicates there are managed agents
 - The osTicket Server is connected to the Elastic/Kibana Server with a bidirectional connection that indicates alerts/tickets information is being passed between the two